sayofthelor/GameJolt-FNF-Integration/README.md

 public static var gjToastManager:GJToastManager;
 ```

-Inside the setupGame function in the Main class, you will need to create the toastManager.
+Inside the setupGame function in the Main class, **below the function to add the FlxGame**, you will need to create the toastManager.
 ```haxe
 gjToastManager = new GJToastManager();
 addChild(gjToastManager);